CoderDojoStirling/coderdojo-adventure/README.md

-# README
+# Choose Your Own Adventure lesson plan

 This is a CoderDojo lesson plan and materials.
 It's all about building a 'Choose Your Own Adventure' using basic web-pages.
 Hopefully the kids will then be motivated to learn more about HTML/CSS.
-There are some Khan Academy course suggested at the end.
+There are some follow-on Khan Academy courses suggested at the end.

 ## Setup